Little Buffalo State Park

 Middle Ridge Trail: 2.5 miles, most difficult hiking, red blazes

-Buffalo Ridge Trail: 1.5 mile, most difficult hiking, white blazes
+Buffalo Ridge Trail: 1.5 miles, most difficult hiking, white blazes

 Camping: flush toilets, warm showers, some electric hook-ups